kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/README.md

-# Install Kubernetes on MacOS
+# Install Kubernetes using Minikube

-To run a kubecluster locally on your macbook, we will provisione our kube cluster using [Minikube](https://kubernetes.io/docs/setup/minikube/).
 There are lots of other ways to build a kube cluster, such as [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/), or my favourite, [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).
-However I should point that all the things I'll demo in this course will work the same way irrespective of what you used to provision your kube cluster with.
+However, we will create a kube cluster locally on our workstation using [Minikube](https://kubernetes.io/docs/setup/minikube/).
+I should point that all the things I'll demo in this course will work the same way irrespective of how the Kube Cluster was built.

-I've already installed minikube in an earlier video, next lets check it's version:
+Earlier we talked about how to install minikube, lets now if it has really installed by running a minikube command:

 ```bash
 $ minikube version